-Change in the fishery due to the SKIMP is predicted to be minimal because:
+Change in the fishery due to the LSEMP is predicted to be minimal because:

-- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - Charter fishers are generally highly mobile and should be able to adapt to the spatial restrictions. - The Seal Bay SZ was not a recognised charter fishing destination and there are numerous other locations that remain available for fishing both in and out of the SKIMP. - There was no estimated displaced effort due to the SKIMP (EconSearch 2014).
+- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program such that the remaining fishers now have greater relative access to the available biomass.
+This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - Charter fishers are generally highly mobile and should be able to adapt to the spatial restrictions. - There are few operators within the LSEMP and therefore minimal competition for fishing grounds. - The LSEMP is not a recognised destination for long-range charters from other regions.